vasiltatarov/Street-Workout/README.md

 21. Impelemented searching of supplements.
 22. Added documentation about project architecture.
 23. Fixed footer.
+24. Listed latest supplements at home page.
+25. Added documentation about best practices and high quality code.

 Potential Tasks:
-- Use Moment.js when visualized dates.
+- Use Moment.js when visualized dates and time.
-- Add documentation about best practices and high quality code.
 - Implement a chat where all registered users can exchange messages.
 - Implement Administration on SupplementCategories, Sports, BodyParts, Goals ...
-- Add latest supplements in home page.
 - Test Routing and Logic of the controllers.

 # Note